rafaqz/Rasters.jl/README.md

 - Standardisation: data from multiple sources behaves in identical ways, as similar to Base methods as possible
 - Easy no-config plotting
-- Lazy loading: minimisation of ram requirements for large datasets
+- Lazy loading: minimisation of RAM requirements for large datasets
 - Automation of multi-file/multi-layer tasks with single line commands
-- Ecosystem integration: work as much as possible with existing geospatial packages
+- Ecosystem integration: work as much as possible with existing packages
 - Ubiquitous DimensionalData.jl dims and selectors for indexing and dimension names, but hidden from custom implementations through the AbstractGeoXX interfaces.
-- Automatic detection of dimension order, axis range and data orientation and order in implementations
+- Automatic detection of dimension order, axis range and data orientation and order in format-specific implementations.

 ## Concepts: arrays, stacks, and series

 ### AbstractGeoArray

-AbstractGeoArray may be memory (`GeoArray`) or disk backed (`NCarray`, `GDAlarray`).
-They can be indexed as regular julia arrays or with DimensionalData.jl dimensions.
-They will plot as a heatmap in Plots.jl with correct coordinates and labels, even after slicing with `getindex` or `view`.
+`AbstractGeoArray` wraps an array (or location of an array) and metadata about its contents.
+It may be memory (`GeoArray`) or disk-backed (`NCarray`, `GDAlarray`).
+They can be indexed as regular Julia arrays or with DimensionalData.jl dimensions.
+They will plot as a heatmap in Plots.jl with correct coordinates and labels, even after slicing with `getindex` or `view`. `getindex` on a `AbstractGeoArray` will always return a standard `GeoArray`.

 ### AbstractGeoStack

-These are Dict/NamedTuple like structures that may either contain `NamedTuple` of `AbstractGeoArray` or paths that will load `AbstractGeoArray`, or a single path that points to as a multi-layered stack of raster arrays.
-Use and syntax is identical for all cases. `geoarray[:somelayer] |> plot` plots the whole array, while `geoarray[:somelayer, Lon(1:100), Band(2)] |> plot` will plot the subsetted array directly from disk where possible.
+These are Dict/NamedTuple like structures that may either contain `NamedTuple` of `AbstractGeoArray`, string paths that will load `AbstractGeoArray`, or a single path that points to as a multi-layered stack of arrays.

+The primary purpose is that use and syntax is identical for all cases, abstracting away data source and simplifying access code. `getindex` on any `AbstractGeoStack` may return a memory backed standard `GeoArray`, or a disk base AbstractGeoArray. `geoarray[:somelayer] |> plot` plots the layers array, while `geoarray[:somelayer, Lon(1:100), Band(2)] |> plot` will plot the subsetted array directly from disk, without loading the whole array.

-`GeoStack` is the generic memory backed type, while `NCstack`, `GDALstack` and `SMAPstack` are the format specific implementations currently available.
+`GeoStack` is the generic memory backed type, while `NCstack`, `GDALstack` and `SMAPstack` are the currently available format-specific implementations.

 ### AbstractGeoSeries

-These are a high-level `AbstractGeoArray` that hold other stacks or arrays or point to files that they can be loaded from. `GeoSeries` can be indexed with dimensions as with a `AbstractGeoArray`.
+These are a high-level `AbstractGeoArray` that hold stacks or arrays of paths they can be loaded from. `GeoSeries` are indexed with dimensions as with a `AbstractGeoArray`.
 This is useful when you have multiple files containing rasters or stacks of rasters spread over dimensions like time and elevation.
+As much as possible, implementations should facilitate loading entire directories and detecting the dimensions from metadata.

-This allow `series[Time(Near(DateTime(2001, 1))][:temp][Lat(Between(70, 150)), Lon(Between(-20,20))]
+This currently allows `series[Time(Near(DateTime(2001, 1))][:temp][Lat(Between(70, 150)), Lon(Between(-20,20))]
-|> plot` and in future will enable syntax like `series[Time(1:2:10), :temp,
+|> plot` and in future it will enable syntax like `series[Time(1:2:10), :temp,
 Lat(Between(70, 150)), Lon(Between(-20,20))]` to retrieve data from multiple
-files efficiently without intermediates.
+files efficiently.

-GeoSeries is the only implementation, which includes a field indicating its child type used for loading stacks or arrays from disk.
+`GeoSeries` is the only implementation, as it includes a field indicating its child type used if loading stacks or arrays from disk.

 ## Works in progress